Stop Chasing Skinny Episode #11

 Ann shares her story of how she found herself in a really bad spot due to alcohol.
 This can happen to anyone… When this event happened, Ann was an active and fit women, with a high level of education, and working as a teacher.

 She also shares how she found her way back.
-This photo was take in 2013 wine and weight losswhen we met up to do a Tough Mudder, my very first obstacle course race.
+This photo was take in 2013 when we met up to do a Tough Mudder, my very first obstacle course race.
 We lost touch for about a decade but somehow we found each other again, picking up right where we left off.

 Full-blown alcoholism is much easier to identify but did you know the thought pattern, “I just need a drink to take the edge off,” can be a problem too?